cricci/sms_mms_email_domains/README.md

 [![Licensed under CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

 # What is this?
 A list of email domains for delivery to mobile devices, by sms or mms.
 Sometimes called email-to-SMS (or email-to-MMS) addresses.
 Includes mobile and pager networks, current and old domains.
-With time, I'll put another list here with only active services/domains.

 ## What are the files?
 * The *-ALL* file has every (SMS, MMS, paging) domain I've found to-date (i.e. for scrubbing an existing list)